 Combining your skills and techniques to restore a photo

 Using the skills you picked up from the post link at the start of this article we can use another skill to help correct the background.
 The wallpaper and woodwork behind the two men is very badly faded under the yellow light leak.
-We can either create new wallpaper or use one from a stock or feedstock or simply photograph our own.
+We can either create new wallpaper or use one from pain stock or free stock or simply photograph our own.
 Read this post to create your own wallpaper for restoration.

-The left orange brown coloured paper was added in perspective and shaded with 50 percent grey “overlay” layer.
+The left orange brown coloured paper was added in perspective and shaded with 50 per cent grey “overlay” layer.
 Same for the blue paper.
 The ridges simulate the privacy glass texture in the glass.
 The woodwork was placed over the top in a matching colour and everything was blended into the grain of the original.
-This was done using noise and blur in vary amounts, until it looked right.
+This was done using noise and blur in various amounts until it looked right.